ovh/cds/docs/content/worker/update.md

 ./worker update --api https://your.cds.instance
 ```

-Update your worker from latest Release from Github:
+Update your worker from latest Release from GitHub:

 ```bash
 ./worker update --from-github